inspektor-gadget/inspektor-gadget/docs/guides/trace/bind.md

 ---
-title: 'The "bindsnoop" gadget'
+title: 'The "trace bind" gadget'
 weight: 10
 ---

-The `bindsnoop` gadget is used to trace the kernel functions performing socket binding.
+The `bind` gadget is used to trace the kernel functions performing socket binding.

 ## How to use it?